ACROSS-UWB/RPX-H-inf-PI/README.md

 ## Features

 - PI controller design for LTI SISO systems
-- Multiple H-infinity design specifications
+- Multiple H∞ design specifications
 - Weighted sensitivity and complementary sensitivity shaping
+- Frequency-limited requirements on the sensitivity function
 - Closed-loop pole placement constraints
 - Analytical computation of solution region boundaries
+- Selection of the final solution based on the IE criterion

 ---